kema-dev/ft_irc/README.md

    ```sh
    ./bin/irc_server <port> <password>
    ```
-2. Connect your IRC client to the server
+2. Connect your IRC client to the server using appropriate port and password

 <p align="right">(<a href="#top">back to top</a>)</p>